 The Stock Management workspace enables you to manage all aspects of the tracking process for in-stock assets.
-This workspace is most often used by users with the Storage Manager role (Asset Administrator and Asset Manager roles can use it as well).
+The Storage Manager user role has access to this workspace, as do the Asset Administrator and Asset Manager roles.

 Defining storage spaces

-The first step in managing your in-stock assets is to have a user with the Asset Administrator or Asset Manager role logically set up your organization's locations and storage spaces in the Locations workspace.
+The first step in managing your in-stock assets is to have a user with the Asset Administrator or Asset Manager role set up your organization's locations and storage spaces in the Locations workspace.
+For details, see Locations and storage spaces.
 Once they're defined, these locations and storage spaces will be available in the Stock Management workspace for organizing and tracking inventory.
-For details, see Locations and storage spaces.

 Stock Managers can also add locations and storage spaces directly from the Stock Management workspace, but they don't have the ability to manage those locales from the Locations workspace.